Updated April 3rd, 2019

 - Avoid conducting both methods of research with different vendors, as methodologies and quality of insights can vary and impact results

 - Keep audience types consistent so insights can be translated across both phases

 - Remember, hybrid research doesn’t have to be conducted at the same time or immediately following a previous phase; sometimes it’s just about the ability to apply it in an iterative approach

 We incorporate several different options for hybrid research, from combining our Exploratory Research Group™ with an Agile A&U™ to a concept or creative test followed by a refiner.
-Our next steps for hybrid research also include combining big data with survey data.
-But to learn more about how we approach hybrid research when it comes to qualitative and quantitative techniques, download the eGuide below.
-You’ll learn more about when and why qualitative and quantitative methods should be used together.
+Some next steps for hybrid research also include combining big data with survey data.
+To see an example of how a product innovation team at Nestle uses hybrid research in an iterative way to achieve product innovation success, take a look at the case study below.